Taboola Push playbook

 FREQUENCY

 Our guidance is to send out a browser notification at a minimum of 3-5 times a week and up to 8-10 times a day, depending on the news cycle.
 Generally, we’ve seen CTR decline as frequency increases.
 However, you should not treat daily frequency as a hard cap.
 If big news breaks at 7 p.m. after you’ve sent 8 alerts, don’t hesitate to send another browser notification.
 Just don’t force notifications.
-Less is more as you’re beginning.
+Less is more as you’re beginning, so the data suggests to start at around five a day.

 TIME OF DAY